wpautoterms/Auto-Terms-of-Service-and-Privacy-Policy/readme.txt

 9. Scroll or Click to Privacy Policy when using [my_terms_of_service_and_privacy_policy] shortcode, further down the same page as the previous screenshot.
 Separated by horizontal line with class of "auto-tos-pp".
 == Changelog ==
 * Changelog DIFFs for all versions are available at <a href="http://plugins.trac.wordpress.org/browser/auto-terms-of-service-and-privacy-policy/trunk" target="_blank">WordPress SVN</a>.

+= Version 1.7 =
+* September 30, 2015
+* Now all plugin settings page fields can include apostrophes (').
+Just don't use double-quotes (").
+* Added Text Domain to plugin's header
+* Updated plugin compatibility from WordPress 4.3 to 4.3.1
+= No Version Update =
+* September 14, 2015
+* Moved screenshot files from trunk to assets so .zip is smaller (i.e. faster updates and no actual plugin changes).
 = Version 1.6 =
 * April 27, 2015
 * Added filters: before and after TOS heading and PP heading; end of TOS and end of PP. Allows you to add custom text via Child Theme functions.php or a Functionality Plugin.